janssen-io/blog/content/blog/azure/static-web-apps-with-azure-devops/part-1/index.md

 The template above will create a new free Azure Static Web App in our resource group with the name 'helloWorld'.

 > #### How does it know which resource group to deploy to?
 > That's defined by the way you deploy it.
-When using the [Azure Resource Group Deployment Task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-resource-group-deployment?view=azure-devops), we specify the name of the resource group to deploy to.
+When using the [Azure Resource Manager Template Deployment Task](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureResourceManagerTemplateDeploymentV3/README.md), we specify the name of the resource group to deploy to.
 Similarly, when using [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-cli) or [Azure PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-powershell) we pass the name of the resource group along with the filename of the template.

 To ensure Azure does not create a GitHub Workflow, we can set the build property `skipGithubActionWorkflowGeneration` to true: